 The Effect of Temperature on Solar Panel Efficiency

 Have you ever felt a little sluggish on a hot summer day?
-Well, solar panels can feel that way too, sometimes.
+Well, solar panels can feel that way, too.

-Although you might think that your solar power potential will only increase with every degree that temperatures rise because more sun equals more power, heat is not necessarily a solar panel’s best friend.
+You might think solar power generation increases with every degree temperatures rise because, doesn’t more sun equal more power?
+But heat is not necessarily a solar panel’s best friend.
 Like many electronics (computers, phones, etc.), high temperatures can cause solar panel efficiency to drop.

 When exposed to too high of temperatures, the flow of electricity-generating particles within each solar cell is slowed, reducing the speed at which new solar power can be produced.
 On the other side of the thermometer, temperatures below a solar panel’s peak operating efficiency rating can also reduce your potential electricity production.